akaunderr/ocmod3-breadcrumbs-seo-plus/README.md

 # Breadcrumbs-SEO+

 ## Description
-OCMOD modification for Opencart 3 adds breadcrumb trail markup in the body of a webpage to categorize the information from the page in search results.
+Paid extension module for CMS Opencart 3 that adds markup in the breadcrumb trail to categorize the information from the page in search results.
 Has three types of markup - Microdata, RDFa and JSON-LD.

-Have been tested with 3.0.2.0 and default theme only, but should work with other OC 3.x versions with default theme
+Have been tested with 3.0.2.0 and default theme only, but should work with other OC 3.x versions with default theme.

 ## Features
 1. Three markup types - Microdata, RDFa and JSON-LD.